iamwhil/graph19/README.md

 end
 ```

 This will query our post just fine.
 But what about the user?
 Well we could add a user field to the post_type that references the Users component's user type.
 But ... remember that whole separate but equal thing?
 Injustice.
-So here we just keep our components separate.
+So here we just keep our components and all their bits siloed.

 So lets build a concern over in the users component that adds the user field to the post type.